 Study-Away Deposit: Students who will not be enrolled on the Waterville campus, but are participating in a Colby-billed study-away program are required to pay a $500 deposit.
 This deposit is forfeited should the student withdraw from the program.

 Board: The College offers a board plan of 21 meals per week.
 This plan allows students unlimited access to the dining halls during posted hours and is automatically billed to all students living on campus.

 Room: Students are expected to occupy College housing facilities to the full extent of their availability.
 Other arrangements may be made only with specific approval of the dean of students.
 Residence hall reservations are made through the Office of Campus Life.

 Included in the comprehensive fee is an allocation for the Student Government Association and funding of College health services.
 There are no fees for staff services in the student health center.
 All full-time students are required to have health insurance coverage while attending Colby.
-All students are automatically enrolled in the plan underwritten by Commercial Travelers Mutual Insurance Company and billed the $1,960 annual premium.
-Students are required to complete the online enroll/waive process annually and may waive participation in the plan by documenting that he/she has comparable coverage under another insurance policy.
+All students are automatically enrolled in the plan administered by Wellfleet and billed the $1,960 annual premium.
+Students are required to complete the online enroll/waive process annually and may waive participation in the plan by documenting comparable coverage under another insurance policy.
 This process must be completed by August 1, 2020.
 Failure to meet this deadline results in automatic enrollment in the plan, and the student will be responsible for paying the non-refundable annual premium.
 More information regarding health insurance can be found at colby.edu/sfs.
-This form must be submitted by Aug.
-1, 2019.

 Off-Campus, January Program, Miscellaneous Charges